-This is not to say that Dr. Wishnie isn’t involved in his marketing operations—after all, he’s deeply involved with Rem Jackson’s Top Practices and writes much of his own content—but from day one, he decided that he couldn’t be both doctor and marketer.
-Peter hired on a marketing director years before other doctors did so, and since that day he’s been involving his entire team in the marketing of his practice.
+This is not to say that Dr. Wishnie isn’t involved in his marketing operations—after all, he’s deeply involved with Rem Jackson’s Top Practices and writes much of his own content—but from day one, he decided that he couldn’t be both podiatrist and marketer.
+Peter hired on a marketing director years before other podiatrists did so, and since that day he’s been involving his entire team in the marketing of his practice.

-“People ask me, ‘You’re a busy doctor, how do you manage to get so much content up?’“ said Peter.
+“People ask me, ‘You’re a busy podiatrist, how do you manage to get so much content up?’“ said Peter.
 “The answer is a group effort.
-All of our doctors write, I’ve hired medical students to write for me, and when I need to I write too.
+All of our podiatrists write, I’ve hired medical students to write for me, and when I need to I write too.
 But no matter what, I get the content up; it’s a top priority and I don’t ever say, ‘I can’t do this because I don’t have the time.’
 That’s simply not true; anyone can make the time to improve their practice.”

-|Proof Positive That Peter and His Team Are Winning At Content Creation|
+|Proof Positive That Peter and His Team Are Winning At Content Creation

 Peter knew that an integral part of his team would be a podiatry website and SEO company.
 For Peter, the right fit is a company that has “the knowledge necessary to give individualized marketing services and who, most importantly, knows exactly how the web marketing landscape is going to change—before it changes.”

 Before hiring FWM, Peter had a website that was static.
 It was nearly impossible to change, and he most certainly didn’t have a relationship with the company who hosted the site.
 Now, Peter and his marketing director have the ability to update their website at any instant and to speak with our team whenever they wish.
 With Peter, it truly is a team effort.